-&lt;sup>11 Costs for the ISU's participation in the RACVIAC workshop were covered by RACVIAC.
+&lt;sup>10 Costs for the ISU's participation in the RACVIAC workshop were covered by RACVIAC.

-&lt;sup>12 Costs for the ISU's participation in the management training course in Jordan were covered by Jordan's National Committee for Demining and Rehabilitation.
+&lt;sup>11 Costs for the ISU's participation in the management training course in Jordan were covered by Jordan's National Committee for Demining and Rehabilitation.

-&lt;sup>13 The publication Assisting landmine and other ERW survivors in the context of disarmament, disability and development was made possible in 2011 through enhanced funding provided by Australia.
+&lt;sup>12 The publication Assisting landmine and other ERW survivors in the context of disarmament, disability and development was made possible in 2011 through enhanced funding provided by Australia.

-&lt;sup>14 The publication Understanding mine clearance in the context of the Anti-Personnel Mine Ban Convention had previously been produced through enhanced funding provided by Norway.
+&lt;sup>13 The publication Understanding mine clearance in the context of the Anti-Personnel Mine Ban Convention had previously been produced through enhanced funding provided by Norway.

-in the work of the Convention as well as to deepen relations with other organizations.
-In 2011, for instance, the ISU sought to ensure that NGOs with a disability focus - such as the International Disability Alliance and International Disability and Development Consortium - and international organizations such the UN Office for the High Commissioner for Human Rights, the World Health Organization and the United Nations Office on Sport for Development and Peace know that their mandates and missions, and, the understandings on victim assistance adopted by the States Parties, coincide.
-Liaison with such organisations in 2011 paid off in terms of these organizations' contributions to the Convention.
+for instance, the ISU sought to ensure that NGOs with a disability focus - such as the International Disability Alliance and International Disability and Development Consortium - and international organizations such the UN Office for the High Commissioner for Human Rights, the World Health Organization and the United Nations Office on Sport for Development and Peace know that their mandates and missions, and, the understandings on victim assistance adopted by the States Parties, coincide.
+This ISU was pleased that efforts to liaise with such organisations in 2011 paid off in terms of these organizations' contributions to the Convention.